Field notes

 • You want to work with a smaller team where you're more visible as a patient

-• You're evaluating multiple options and care about transparent, flat pricing without tier complexity
+• You're evaluating multiple options and care about transparent pricing without tier complexity

 Either works well if: